telerik/maui-docs/knowledge-base/customize-image-style-imagecardview-dotnet-maui.md

 ### Using ControlTemplate

-Alternatively, customize the image directly within the `ControlTemplate` of the `ImageCardView`.
+Customize the image directly within the `ControlTemplate` of the `ImageCardView`.
 This approach offers more flexibility for individual card customizations.

 ```xml
 <VerticalStackLayout>